 Today, Xylowatt provides solutions to recover energy from various biofuels.

 NOTAR® is the gasifier developed by Xylowatt.
-With this technology, Tar is destroyed within the gasifier.
+With our cutting-edge technology, Tar is destroyed within the gasifier.
 We do not produce Tar, hence NO-TAR !

 What is the power range of the installation ?

 As far as conventional biomass feedstocks are concerned (i.e. woodchips), one NOTAR® converts around 650kg/hr of dry biomass into 2MW of syngas.
-Gas engine convert the energy content of the syngas into ~ 750kWe electricity.
+A gas engine then converts the energy content of the syngas into ~ 750kWe electricity.
 This gasification plant also recovers 1200 kWth of heat in the form of water at 90°C.